 Apart from the three-pedal board and flip cover, the piano also includes a power adapter, headphones, score clip, polishing cloth and more.

-This sleek, white digital piano is an excellent choice for any pianist on a budget due to its high-quality sound and weighted keys.
+This sleek, white digital piano is an excellent choice for any pianist on a budget due to its high-quality sound and weighted action keys.
 It comes with a range of handy features, such as playback function, sound recording, volume adjustment and more.

 It also features a metronome function that helps you stay on track as you play.
 Activate teaching mode and you can learn how to play using the left and right hand, making it ideal for beginners.